UTSA vs. Rice NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- UTSA and its opponents have combined to put up more than 54.5 points in three of six games this season.
+- UTSA's games this season have gone over 54.5 points three of six times.

-- Rice and its opponents have combined to score more than 54.5 points in three of five games this season.
+- Rice's games have gone over 54.5 points in three of five chances this season.

-- The two teams combine to average 56.7 points per game, 2.2 more than the over/under in this contest.
+- The two teams combine to average 56.7 points per game, 2.2 more than the total in this contest.

-- These two squads surrender a combined 60.9 points per game, 6.4 more than this contest's over/under.
+- This contest's over/under is 6.4 points fewer than the 60.9 these two squads combine to give up per game in 2021.

-- Roadrunners games this season feature an average total of 61.8 points, a number 7.3 points higher than Saturday's over/under.
+- The average total in Roadrunners games this season is 61.8, 7.3 points more than Saturday's over/under of 54.5.

-- In 2021, games involving the Owls have averaged a total of 50.3 points, 4.2 fewer than this game's set over/under.
+- The 50.3 PPG average total in Owls games this season is 4.2 points fewer than this game's over/under.

 UTSA Stats and Trends

-- In UTSA's six games this season, it has five wins against the spread.
+- UTSA has five wins against the spread in six games this season.

-- The Roadrunners have been favored by 18.5 points or more two times this season and covered the spread in one of them.
+- This season, the Roadrunners have one against the spread win in two games as a favorite of 18.5 points or more.

-- UTSA's games this year have hit the over on two of six set point totals (33.3%).
+- UTSA's games this year have hit the over two times in six opportunities (33.3%).

-- The Roadrunners score 37.5 points per game, comparable to the 38.6 per contest the Owls surrender.

-- UTSA is 2-0 against the spread and 2-0 overall this season when the team notches more than 38.6 points.
+- UTSA is 2-0 against the spread and 2-0 overall in games when it puts up more than 38.6 points.

-- In games that UTSA totals more than 445 yards, the team is 3-0 against the spread and 3-0 overall.
+- When UTSA amasses over 445 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Roadrunners have seven turnovers this season, equal to the number of takeaways for the Owls.
+- This year, the Roadrunners have turned the ball over seven times, while the Owls have forced seven.

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.